metacpan/metacpan-cpan-extracted/distros/H/HTTP-Promise/README.md

             # 8Kb
             max_headers_size => 8192,
             max_redirect => 3,
+            # For Promise::Me
+            medium => 'mmap',
             proxy => 'https://proxy.example.org:8080',
+            # The serialiser to use for the promise in Promise::Me
-            # Can also be cbor or storable
+            # Defaults to storable, but can also be cbor and sereal
             serialiser => 'sereal',
+            shared_mem_size => 1048576,
             # You can also use decimals with Time::HiRes
             timeout => 15,
             # force the use of files to store the response content
             use_content_file => 1,
-            # The serialiser to use for the promise in Promise::Me
-            # Defaults to storable, but can also be cbor and sereal
-            serialiser => 'sereal',
+            # Should we use promise?
+            # use_promise => 0,
         );
         my $prom = $p->get( 'https://www.example.org', $hash_of_query_params )->then(sub
         {
+            # Nota bene: the last value in this sub will be passed as the argument to the next 'then'
             my $resp = shift( @_ ); # get the HTTP::Promise::Response object
         })->catch(sub
         {